 largerc).
 Larger classes allocate more memory, but limit the number of concurrent queries, which is a better fit for Segment’s loading strategy.

-Segment is not able to connect to my Azure SQL Data Warehouse
+Segment is not able to connect to Azure Synapse Analytics

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!